 This might be true to some extent, but here is the way I see it: different people have different goals in life.
 Some want to become rich or famous.
 Others want a career working for a big company.
 For me, it was never about those things.

 I might have failed in some aspects of my life.
-However, the most important thing for me is to leave something of myself behind, a heritage of some sort.
+However, the most important thing for me is to leave something of myself behind, a legacy of some sort.
 This is why I try to infect others with my enthusiasm for insects, arachnids, and other small animals.
 This is why I still publish whatever knowledge I think can be useful to someone else at some point in the future.
 For me, leaving something valuable behind is the very essence of success.
 Too bad the habit of doing so at self-expense will drag me to the grave.

 As I am sitting here waiting for my impending homelessness (oh, and it’s coming alright), I am also struck with an urge to share more knowledge and initiate more projects.
 Not sure how long I can do this at my current state, but hey, whatever I put out there will stay long after I’m gone.